 Our team here is made up of a bunch of knowledgable cooking wizards.
 They know everything about food.
 I mean everything.
 So imagine my surprise when I mentioned Irish potato candy and no one knew what I was talking about.

-I didn't realize until the moment when Google told me that the classic St. Patrick's Day treat is only a classic in the Philadelphia area, which is where I'm from, that this isn't a candy everyone (or even most people) knows about.
+I didn’t realize until the moment when Google told me that the classic St. Patrick’s Day treat is only a classic in the Philadelphia area, which is where I’m from.
+And that this isn’t a candy everyone (or even most people) knows about.

 What Exactly Is Irish Potato Candy?

 It’s candy!
 Made to look like tiny little potatoes!
 Despite the name, the treat does not have roots in Ireland, but instead was created in Pennsylvania.
 And (again!) despite the name, most do not even contain potatoes (although some homemade versions do).

 Typically, Irish potato candy is a no-bake concoction of coconut, powdered sugar, and cream cheese that’s rolled in a coating of ground cinnamon.
 It is delightful!